 Our attorneys are currently investigating claims that the herbicide dicamba is responsible for destroying millions of acres of crops and endangering the livelihoods of thousands of farmers.
 Dicamba is highly volatile and can move onto non-resistant plants and damage them.

 If the crops on your farm were injured by dicamba, contact us today.
-You may be eligible to file a lawsuit against the herbicide’s manufacturers.
+Federal crop insurance won’t cover crops damaged by dicamba but you may be eligible to file a lawsuit against the herbicide’s manufacturers.

 What is Dicamba?

 Dicamba is a powerful herbicide that was previously not permitted for direct application on crops because of its toxicity and tendency to move off-site and potentially harm other farmers’ crops.

 However, the herbicide of choice in the U.S. — Roundup — has been sprayed by farmers to the point that some weeds are now resistant to glyphosate, its primary chemical.
 Additionally, there have been lawsuits filed against Monsanto, the makers of Roundup, alleging that the weed killer causes lymphatic cancer.

 As a result, farmers have turned to dicamba to kill these new “superweeds,” which now affect more than two-thirds of U.S. farm acres (61 million acres).